-- 91. Plaintiff repeats and realleges the prior allegations as fully set forth herein. - 92.
-At all relevant times, Defendant was a supplier of goods under the Virginia Consumer Protection Act, Virginia Code § 59.1-196, et seq. - 93.
-Defendant marketed its deli-meat product, including the liverwurst consumed by Plaintiff, as safe for consumption and, as the company's slogan states, made with "Ingredients of Trust."

-- 94. At all relevant times, Defendant was engaged in a consumer transaction with Plaintiff, and Defendant intended Plaintiff to rely on its representations. - 95.
-The Virginia Consumer Protection Act prohibits a supplier that is engaged in a consumer transaction from misrepresenting that its goods and services have certain characteristics, ingredients, uses, or benefits; mispresenting that its goods and services are of a particular standard or quality; and, using any other deception, fraud, false pretense, false promise, or misrepresentation in connection with a consumer transaction. - 96.
-The deli-meat consumed by Plaintiff was not safe, nor was it made with "Ingredients of Trust," as they were contaminated with Listeria. - 97.
-The Defendant's false and misleading representations to the public concerning its Listeria-contaminated products, along with its other breaches as described herein, breached and constituted prohibited practices under the Virginia Consumer Protection Act (VCPA), Virginia Code § 59.1-200. - 98.
-Plaintiff relied on the defendant's false and misleading representations to the public concerning their Listeria-contaminated products. - 99.
-The defendant's breaches of the VCPA were willful and caused Plaintiff's injuries. - 100.
+- 92. Plaintiff repeats and realleges the prior allegations as fully set forth herein. - 93.
+At all relevant times, Defendant was a supplier of goods under the Virginia Consumer Protection Act, Virginia Code § 59.1-196, et seq. - 94.
+Defendant marketed its deli-meat product, including the liverwurst consumed by Decedent, as safe for consumption and, as the company's slogan states, made with "Ingredients of Trust." - 95.
+At all relevant times, Defendant was engaged in a consumer transaction with Decedent, and Defendant intended Decedent to rely on its representations. - 96.
+The Virginia Consumer Protection Act prohibits a supplier that is engaged in a consumer transaction from misrepresenting that its goods and services have certain characteristics, ingredients, uses, or benefits; mispresenting that its goods and services are of a particular standard or quality; and, using any other deception, fraud, false pretense, false promise, or misrepresentation in connection with a consumer transaction. - 97.
+The deli-meat consumed by Decedent was not safe, nor was it made with "Ingredients of Trust," as they were contaminated with Listeria. - 98.
+The Defendant's false and misleading representations to the public concerning its

+Listeria-contaminated products, along with its other breaches as described herein, breached and constituted prohibited practices under the Virginia Consumer Protection Act (VCPA), Virginia Code § 59.1-200.

+- 99. Decedent relied on Defendant's false and misleading representations to the public concerning their Listeria-contaminated products. - 100.
+Defendant's breaches of the VCPA were willful and caused Decedent injuries and death, as well as the damages suffered by the surviving wrongful-death beneficiaries. - 101.
 Virginia Code § 59.1-204 permits consumers who are injured by a defendant supplier's willful violation of the Virginia Consumer Protection Act to recover actual damages, and treble damages if the defendant's violation was willful, as well as attorneys' fees and court costs.
-Accordingly, Plaintiff seeks damages, including treble damages, as well as costs and attorneys' fees under the VCPA against the Defendant. - 101.
-As a direct and proximate result of Defendant's violations of the VCPA, Plaintiff was caused to suffer serious injuries; has suffered bodily pain and mental anguish; has suffered, and will suffer in the future, pain of body and mind; has incurred, and will continue to incur, medical and related expenses; and has suffered, and will suffer in the future, other damages.
+Accordingly, Plaintiff seeks damages, including treble damages, as well as costs and attorneys' fees under the VCPA against the Defendant. - 102.
+As a direct and proximate result of Defendant's violations of the VCPA, Decedent was caused to suffer serious injuries and death, bodily pain and mental distress, and pain of body and mind, and further caused her to incur medical and related expenses, and as a further direct and proximate result of the breach of implied warranties by Defendant, Decedent's surviving wrongful-death beneficiaries has suffered extreme damages as described herein.